mtyszkiewicz/mbank-csv-export/README.md

 Hey, if you're looking for a tool that automatically exports your mBank transactions, then you've come to the right place!

-Many projects successfully attempt to parse the crappy mBank CSV operations, but few reliably automate the extraction process.
+Many projects successfully attempt to parse mBank CSV operations, but few reliably automate the extraction process.
-I adopted a modular architecture:
+I decided to solve both of those problems by adopting a modular and easy to extend architecture:

-`mbank-export` exports transaction CSV files from mBank as a string.
+`mbank-export` only exports transaction from mBank as a raw content string.
  - Uses Playwright for automated browser interactions.
  - Saves browser state to maintain session continuity, minimizing the need for repeated mobile authentication.